kanataidarov/gitlab-config/README.md

 ### Motivation

 ---
 Specifying configuration settings for every GitLab project required a lot of mouse clicking in my case.
-All settings were similar for all of the projects.
+All settings were similar for all the projects.

 I looked for a way to automate the configuration of GitLab projects conveniently.
 Therefore, came to the idea of using GitLab API for this task.